Wakamatsu Tea and Silk Farm Colony: Future of the colonists

 Many of the colonists dispersed following the perceived abandonment of John Henry Schnell and the purchase of the land by the Francis Veerkamp family in 1873.
 A handful stayed and many sold their possessions in order to survive.
 Some returned to Japan, while others settled elsewhere looking for work.

-The fates of only three of the colonists are known for certain.
-Matsunosuke Sakurai stayed to work for the new landowners until his death in 1901.
-Masumizu Kuninosuke married an African/American Indian woman named Carrie Wilson in Coloma in 1877 and eventually moved to Sacramento where he lived until his death in 1915.
-There is still extensive family of Kuninosuke in the Sacramento area today.
-Finally, Okei Ito, who came to the Wakamatsu colony as a nursemaid for the Schnell family at age 17, also stayed in Gold Hill under the employment of the Veercamp family.
+Okei Ito, who came to the Wakamatsu colony as a nursemaid for the Schnell family at age 17, stayed on in Gold Hill under the employment of the Veercamp family.
 Unfortunately, Okei's journey in the new world was short lived as she died two years later of illness at the age of 19.
 She is believed to be the first Japanese woman buried on American soil.
-Her grave can be found on a hill overlooking the Gold Trail School with a tombstone stating "In Memory of Okei, Died 1871.
-Aged 19 years.
-A Japanese Girl" in English on the front and in Japanese on the back.
-The tombstone seen on the site now is a replica of the original which has been taken down for preservation.
+Her grave can be found on a hill overlooking the Gold Trail School.

+Matsunosuke Sakurai also stayed to work for the Veercamp family until his death in 1901.
 There is also a replica of her gravestone in Aizuwakamatsu, erected in 1958.

+Masumizu Kuninosuke married an African/American Indian woman named Carrie Wilson in Coloma in 1877 and eventually moved to Sacramento where he lived until his death in 1915.
+Descendants of Kuninosuke have now been in America for seven generations.

+Matsugoro Oto and Sakichi Yanagisawa also remained in California where they went to work with Nagasawa Kanaye, a Satsuma 15 student who managed the Fountain Grove Winery in Santa Rosa, CA for his mentor Thomas Lake Harris.

+Oto and Yanagisawa eventually returned to Japan where Oto became a pioneer in Japanese wine production.
+Prior to Yanagisawa's return, his daughter Yone became the first Japanese woman to graduate from Berkeley in 1898.
+Descendants of Oto, Yanagisawa, and Kuninosuke have rediscovered their shared histories and periodically return to Wakamatsu to honor their ancestors.